jkrems/jkrems.github.io/groupon-good-bye.md

 **Every other member of the core I-Tier team and on the various front-end product teams at Groupon** for having patience whenever I broke everything and for allowing me to gain your trust over the years<br/>
+**Varun Sood and Eric Farraro** for always striving the strike the perfect balance between shipping features quickly and great craft.<br/>
-**AJ** for
+**AJ** for standing tall as example of self-reflection and humility<br/>
 **The principals group**
-for countless insights, advise, and opportunities to sharpen my judgement<br/>
+for countless insights, advice, and opportunities to sharpen my judgement<br/>
 **Groupon engineers**
-for being kind, genuine, fun-loving, and invested in each others success<br/>
+for being kind, genuine, fun-loving, and invested in each other's success<br/>

 I'm excited to see what y'all do next so let's not dwell on the past.